Evan Jones (writer): 1927–1949: family and education

-Jones began to write plays at Haverford, his first was about the White Witch of Rose Hall, a Jamaican legend and duppy story.
-His first play to be produced, Inherit this Land (Little Theatre Movement of Jamaica, 1950) was also written at Haverford.
+Jones began writing plays while at Haverford, his first was about the White Witch of Rose Hall, a Jamaican legend and duppy story previously novelised by H. G. de Lisser.
+His first play to be produced, Inherit this Land (Little Theatre Movement of Jamaica, 1950), was also written at Haverford.

 1949: relief work in Palestine

 After graduating from Haverford in 1949, Jones volunteered with the American Friends Service Committee (AFSC), who dispatched him to the Gaza Strip, Palestine, in the aftermath of the First Arab–Israeli War.
 He and two other Quaker volunteers sailed on a Dutch freighter and, once landed, travelled by bus to Cairo.
 They entered Gaza by train at the commencement of Eid al-Fitr.
 Under the auspices of the United Nations, refugee camps had been organised by the AFSC.
 Jones had previously provided similar relief work for the AFSC in Mexico and was therefore tasked with overseeing the distribution of food rations to the inhabitants of a camp of 30,000 refugees, natives and Bedouins at Khan Yunis.
-In 2018, a photograph of Jones working in this capacity was reproduced in the AFSC's online article "Quakers, Jews and Israel's BDS blacklist".

-Jones recruited a team of Arabs from the refugee population who carried out his orders; he credited his Armenian translator as the real power behind his leadership.
+Jones recruited a team of Arabs from the refugee population who aided him in his duties; he credited his Armenian translator as the real power behind his leadership.
 He also worked with an assistant, Mustafa, whose brother was a powerful Bedouin sheikh, known for his retainers' ability to smuggle themselves in and out of Gaza.
-Through this connexion, Jones inadvertently became involved in a blood feud when a spare tire was stolen from his Jeep while he attended one of the sheikh's many weddings.
+Through this connexion, Jones inadvertently became involved in a blood feud when a spare tire was stolen from his Jeep while he attended one of the sheikh's several weddings.
 This resulted in resprisals by the sheikh's men who felt that Jones, as the sheikh's guest, had been dishonoured.

 Jones and a colleague also travelled to Beirut and Damascas while on leave and, at the end of his service, he stayed for a short time in an Israeli kibbutz.
-His experiences became the basis of his first television screenplay, The Widows of Jaffa (1957).
+His experiences became the basis of his first television play, The Widows of Jaffa (1957).